originally posted on Concept Hub

 e.
 Publicly respond to the comment on the site

-The other options have potential for devastating backlash.
+The other options have the potential for devastating backlash.

 Question 6 asked – What is your organization currently doing to monitor online conversations?